HIV vs. AIDS: What is the difference?

 - Using condoms: Many infections, including HIV, can be spread through unprotected sexual intercourse.
 Using condoms can help protect against many health problems.

 - Taking steps during pregnancy: If HIV is present during pregnancy, medications can help prevent the virus from affecting the child.
 Additional steps include cesarean delivery and bottle feeding rather than breast-feeding in certain circumstances.
 A health provider can advise on the best option for each individual.
 Effective pre-natal treatment means that many women with HIV have healthy babies who do not have HIV.

 - Avoiding sharing needles: Needle exchange programs exist to reduce the need to share syringes and needles.

-- Reducing exposure to bodily fluids: Healthcare workers should use gloves, masks, and other forms of barrier protection to reduce their risk of contact with HIV-infected blood.
-Thoroughly and regularly washing the skin after contact with bodily fluids also reduces risk.
+- Reducing exposure to bodily fluids: Health workers should use gloves, masks, and other forms of barrier protection to reduce the chance of exposure to conditions that may be passed on through blood, including HIV.
+Other precautions include thoroughly and regularly washing the skin after contact with bodily fluids.

 A person who has a diagnosis of HIV can delay or prevent AIDS from developing by seeking early treatment and following the treatment plan as recommended.

 It is also important to avoid exposure to other infections and to maintain a healthful lifestyle to support the immune system.